crazy4pi314/scipy-vscode-tutorial/_sources/1-basics.md

   - Search
   - Help: `?`
 - Status bar
+- Panel
 - [Accessibility](https://code.visualstudio.com/docs/editor/accessibility) (color themes, screen readers, screencast mode, etc.)
 - [VS Code terminal](https://code.visualstudio.com/docs/terminal/advanced) (xtermjs)
 - [Navigating without a mouse](https://www.youtube.com/watch?v=dJWJ0hCAkAI)

 > **Exercise**: Explore VS Code acessibility
 >
-> Find a repo on GitHub and try opening it either in your browser (press `.` when on repo page).
-Try navigating around the UI, and turn on some acessability settings and give them a go!
+> 1. Browse to the tutorial repo on GitHub and try opening it either in your browser (press `.` when on repo page) or cloning it locally and opening with `code .`.
+> 2. Use the Command Palette to Zoom in and Zoom out (editor and/or view).
+> 3. Search for Color Themes using the Extensions tab.
+You can find extensions or color themes that are accessible for color vision deficiencies, for example, take a look at the color blind-friendly extensions.
+If you are using a [screen reader](https://code.visualstudio.com/docs/editor/accessibility#_screen-readers) such as NVDA, JAWS and VoiceOver, try using it with VS Code!
+> 4. Use the Command Palette or "gear" icon to change your Color Theme to a non-default one.
+>

 ## Customize your UI